World Heritage Day

 Today, the organization has nearly 10000 members in over 150 countries around the globe.
 They are devoted to ensuring the most important cultural sites are preserved well for future generations.
 Moreover, they make an attempt to identify new exceptional historical and archeological heritage sites worldwide that should be preserved for future generations.
 For example, Persian Qanat in Iran was added to the list in 2016.

 Many of the heritage sites offer free admission on this day.
-Then, just do your part to preserve the World Cultural Sites for future generation by paying a visit to the cultural sites near you.
+Then, just do your part to preserve the World Cultural Sites for future generations by paying a visit to the cultural sites near you.
 Respect the sites and monuments during your visit, and consider submitting the sites to ICOMOS, if they are worth being preserved but have not been yet.